guscarrian/expressive_furhat/report.md

 An LLM's output is purely text-based and it is not inherently designed for multimodal generation (at least not in the way an embodied conversational agent requires).
 When integrating an LLM into a social robot, we risk losing a crucial part of human communication if we rely only on spoken text.
 Without facial expressions or prosodic cues, much of the communicative richness that characterizes natural interaction disappears.

-This made me curious about how an LLM's textual output could be adapted into spoken, expressive behaviour by combining language, voice prosody, and non-verbal gestures in a coherent emotional way.
+This made me curious about how an LLM's textual output could be adapted into spoken, expressive behavior by combining language, voice prosody, and non-verbal gestures in a coherent emotional way.
 Furhat, with its flexible expressive capabilities, is ideal for exploring this challenge.

-The goal of this project is therefore to explore how to bridge the gap between LLM-generated text and expressive non-verbal behaviour on Furhat.
+The goal of this project is therefore to explore how to bridge the gap between LLM-generated text and expressive non-verbal behavior on Furhat.
 My approach is to prompt the LLM to explicitly output an emotional tone that matches its response.
 This emotional tone can then be mapped to custom-made Furhat gestures and to specific voice styles, allowing the robot to "show" and "sound" the emotion behind the words.

 # 2. Services and APIs